its-davidli/BachelorthesisShapeOptimization/Journal.md

 ### Tuesday, 28th October 2025

 - **Problem**: How to prescribe the Q-Tensor for defects?
 We only have a local description of the defects.

+### Meeting, 30th October 2025
+- Look at absolute error in sol of State equ
+- Target funtion is not a background mesh, but attached to the mesh
+    - Solution: Project after every mesh movement
+    - **Declare the target function with spatial coordinates as an UFL expression**
+        - X= SpatialCoordinate(mesh) *Declareing its dependant on the mesh*
+        - UFL Expression
+- Revisit the 2D case
+- project cuts of the dependency
+- First track a spatial constant field

+- Create the geometry, which is a solution. ->